In this post I’m showing various shades of purple flowers on my patio. From light lavender to deep purple.

 Chartreuse plants, as in the potato vine, make great partners with purple flowers.
 There is just something deeply gratifying about seeing these colors used together.

-Yesterday morning I had an appointment at the chiropractor and then decided to go by the nursery.
+Yesterday morning I decided to go by the nursery while I was out running errands.
 Famous last words to myself as I parked: I’ll just get a few plants.

 Where they get me is the buy 12 or more plants for $3.99 instead of $4.99 each.
 So naturally I had to get a dozen to get that discount.